mxhulab/cryosieve/README.md

 To validate your successful installation of CryoSieve and familiarize yourself with its functionalities, we highly recommend trying CryoSieve on this [toy example](https://github.com/mxhulab/cryosieve-demos/tree/master/toy).
 Please follow the steps below:

-1. Download the dataset and unzip it into any directory of your choice, e.g., `~/toy/`.
+1. Download the dataset and place it into any directory of your choice, e.g., `~/toy/`.
 2. Navigate to this directory by executing the following command:
 ```
 cd ~/toy/